 - How do you feel about your current relationship with your friends?
 Your family members?

 - If you could be friends with anyone in the world, who would it be?
 Why?

-If you want to write some really thoughtful posts but cannot seem to get started, these reflective journal prompts should help.
+Whether you’re writing in a bible journal, a work diary, or a reflective journal, If you want to write some really thoughtful posts but cannot seem to get started, these writing prompts should help.

 There's no time like the present - start your free online reflective journal today!

 Create your Journal »